ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 - Each ZoneMinder rpm includes a README file under /usr/share/doc.
 You must follow the all steps in this README file, precisely, each and every time ZoneMinder is installed or upgraded. **Failure to do so is guaranteed to result in a non-functional system.**

-To being the installation of ZoneMinder on your Redhat based distro, please navigate to: http://zmrepo.zoneminder.com
+To begin the installation of ZoneMinder on your Redhat based distro, please navigate to: http://zmrepo.zoneminder.com

 How to Build a (Custom) ZoneMinder Package
 ------------------------------------------